South Carolina returns to top of women's basketball poll - WTMJ

 The Gamecocks regained the top spot on Monday, receiving 29 of 30 first-place votes from a national media panel.

-The Gamecocks will be tested right away; they visit No. 2 UConn on Monday night in the 60th matchup ever between the top two teams in the poll.
+They likely won’t stay there long.
+The Gamecocks fell 63-59 in overtime Monday night to No. 2 UConn in the 60th matchup ever between the top two teams in the poll.
+It was only the second overtime game in those meetings.

-South Carolina, which originally fell from the top spot after losing to North Carolina State, looks to make it two straight wins over UConn after beating the Huskies for the first time in eight tries last season, 70-52.
+South Carolina, which originally fell from the top spot after losing to North Carolina State, beat the Huskies last season for the first time in eight tries.
+But the Gamecocks couldn’t knock off UConn twice in a row.

-“It is less pressure but more hunger,” Staley said Saturday.
-“To beat somebody at home is a little easier than beating them on the road.
-And I just hope we’re able to check that off the list and continue what UConn used to do to us: Link those wins together and don’t look back.”

-These same two teams met five years ago to the day in another 1-2 contest.
+The same teams met five years ago to the day in another 1-2 contest.
 The positions were reversed and the Huskies stayed No. 1 with a 12-point win.

-UConn moved up one spot to No. 2 on Monday after then-No. 1 Louisville lost at home to No. 4 North Carolina State last week.
+UConn moved up one spot to No. 2 on Monday after then-No. 1 Louisville lost at home to No. 4 N.C.
+State last week.
 The Cardinals fell to third and the Wolfpack remained fourth.
 They lost to unranked North Carolina on Sunday.

 No 5.
 Stanford, Texas A&M and Baylor each moved up a spot, while UCLA, Maryland and Arizona rounded out the top 10.
-Arizona visits No. 11 Oregon on Monday night.
+Arizona won at No. 11 Oregon on Monday night.

 Mississippi State dropped out of the poll for the first time since 2014, ending a streak of 125 consecutive weeks in the Top 25.
 That was the fifth-longest active streak.
 The Bulldogs, who had been in every poll since Nov.
 24, 2014, didn’t play last week, when their game against Tennessee was postponed because of COVID-19 issues within the Lady Vols’ program.
 The Bulldogs haven’t played since Jan.
 28 and have dropped their last three contests.